 India faces "very significant challenges", especially from China, says White House as it releases Indo-Pacific strategy

-Washington: India is beset with significant geopolitical challenges, in particular from China and its behaviour on the Line of Actual Control, the White House has said, while releasing its Indo-Pacific Strategic Report.

-The strategic report, released on Friday, is the President Joe Biden-led administration's first region specific report.
-It outlines the president's vision to firmly anchor the United States' position in the Indo-Pacific, strengthen the region and support India's rise and regional leadership in the process.
+Washington: India faces "very significant challenges", in particular from China and its behaviour in the Line of Actual Control, the White House has said, said as it unveiled the Biden administration's first region-specific report on the strategic Indo-Pacific.
+The report on US's Indo-Pacific Strategy, released on Friday, outlines President Joe Biden's vision to firmly anchor the country's position in the Indo-Pacific, strengthen the region and support India's rise and regional leadership in the process.

 "We will continue to build a strategic partnership in which the United States and India work together and through regional groupings to promote stability in South Asia; collaborate in new domains such as health, space, and cyberspace; deepen our economic and technology cooperation; and contribute to a free and open Indo-Pacific," the White House said.

+"A free and open Indo-Pacific can only be achieved if we build collective capacity for a new age," the report said, underlining that the US will support "India's continued rise and regional leadership."

 "We recognise that India is a like-minded partner and leader in South Asia and the Indian Ocean, active in and connected to Southeast Asia, a driving force of the Quad and other regional fora, and an engine for regional growth and development," the White House statement added.
-However, a senior US official, on condition of anonymity, pointed out the significant challenges New Delhi is beset with.
+At a White House background briefing, a senior administration official, on condition of anonymity, pointed out that India was facing "significant challenges".
+India, the senior official said, is in a very different place, in many ways than Australia and other countries.

-Also Read: India-China trade grows to record USD 125 billion in 2021 despite tensions in eastern Ladakh

 "But India faces very significant challenges.
-China's behaviour on the Line of Actual Control has had a galvanizing impact on India.
-From our standpoint, we see tremendous opportunities in working with another democracy - with a country that has a maritime tradition that understands the importance of the global commons - to advance critical issues in the region, said the White House official.
+China's behaviour on the Line of Actual Control has had a galvanising impact on India.
+From our standpoint, we see tremendous opportunities in working with another democracy - with a country that has a maritime tradition that understands the importance of the global commons - to advance critical issues in the region, the senior administration official said.

 "We will strengthen the international system, keep it grounded in shared values, and update it to meet 21st-century challenges.
 Our objective is not to change China but to shape the strategic environment in which it operates, building a balance of influence in the world that is maximally favourable to the United States, our allies and partners, and the interests and values we share," it added.